The Janet Head Light House is currently closed.

 Visitors are welcome to tour the inside of Janet Head Lighthouse during the summer months.
 Hours in the past have been Wednesday, Thursday and Friday from 1 until 4 p.m.
 Some areas inside may be unavailable for viewing from time to time this summer.
-The outside grounds are always open for viewing and visitors are welcome to swim on the North Channel, rest or picnic on the property, and enjoy the beautiful view.
+The outside grounds are always open for viewing and visitors are welcome to swim on the North Channel, picnic on the property, and enjoy the beautiful view.

 Janet Head Lighthouse is owned by the Department of Fisheries and Oceans and is leased to the Municipality of Gordon/Barrie Island for the purposes of tourism, recreation, education, and to help conserve and protect our local heritage assets.